gefffy/gefffy.github.io/about.md

 ### Contact me

-I currently have nothing setup for an email because I'm trying to be discrete :)
+I currently have nothing setup for an email

+Feel free to comment on any posts and I'll reply

 [email@domain.com](mailto:email@domain.com)